LIVING IN PUNE

 It is all a question of appropriate technology.
 Why go in for sophisticated technology when we cannot provide basic inputs like proper uninterrupted electric power supply, quality material, reliable equipment and high-class workmanship which are sine qua non for efficient functioning of modern systems.
 Whenever I raise this matter with all concerned, including all those who scorned my old-fashioned ways, all they can do now is give me sheepish grins.
 One guy even told me that they have decided to have overhead water tanks on their new buildings from now on.
 But what about us?

 Dear Reader, whenever you are buying a house, don’t forget to look for the overhead water tanks.
-Of course, in some parts of Pune, like Kondhwa for example, even if you have overhead water tanks they will be empty most of the time and you may have to buy tube-well or bore-well water from water tankers.
+Of course, in some parts of Pune, like Kondhwa for example, even if you have overhead water tanks they will be empty most of the time and you may have to buy tube-well water from water tankers.
 But that is another story.